 - disabled people as well as non-disabled

-- people from a range of ethnic, cultural and religious backgrounds, both women and men, and girls and boys.
+- people from a range of ethnic, cultural, and religious backgrounds, both women and men, and girls and boys.

 - People regardless of sexuality.

-Principle 7: Society as a whole should benefit
+Principle 7: Society should benefit

-We intend that our policies and activities should benefit society as a whole, both locally and nationally, by fostering greater social cohesion, and greater participation in public life of:
+We intend that our policies and activities should benefit society, both locally and nationally, by fostering greater social cohesion, and greater participation in public life of:

-- disabled people as well as non-disabled - people of a wide range of ethnic, cultural and religious backgrounds, both women and men, girls and boys, all sexualities.
+- disabled people as well as non-disabled - people of a wide range of ethnic, cultural, and religious backgrounds, both women and men, girls and boys, all sexualities.